Skip to content

 The circle is the clue.
 Symptoms that travel together usually share one underlying driver — most often a metabolic one, with insulin resistance and declining testosterone feeding each other.
 Medicating the symptoms one at a time misses that.
 Dr. Castellano works it the other way: full panel first, identify the underlying condition, treat that — and the symptom circle shrinks together instead of one prescription at a time.

-Same doctor every visit.
+Same doctor, every visit.
 From Orange to your follow-up.

 Patient stories — Orange